edozo/mechanical-wombat/docs/pull_request_template.md

-Ticket:
+BEFORE CREATING THIS PR, have you bumped the package JSON where appropriate?

-Why this is needed:
+Ticket / Why this is needed:

 Link to Figma doc: